cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 {% include card-grid.html cards="Big Score, Thrill of Possibility,  Faithless Salvaging, Romantic Rendezvous, Dangerous Wager" %}

 **Impulse Draw Timing:**
-* **Glimpse the Impossible**, **Experimental Synthesizer**, and **You've Been Caught Stealing**: You must play these cards *this turn*.
+* **Glimpse the Impossible** and **Experimental Synthesizer**: You must play these cards *this turn*.
 * **Reckless Impulse** and **Wrenn's Resolve**: You can play these until the end of your *next* turn.
 * **Galvanic Relay**: You can *only* play these on your *next* turn, not the current one.

-{% include card-grid.html cards="Glimpse the Impossible, Experimental Synthesizer, You've Been Caught Stealing, Reckless Impulse, Wrenn's Resolve, Galvanic Relay" %}
+{% include card-grid.html cards="Glimpse the Impossible, Experimental Synthesizer, Reckless Impulse, Wrenn's Resolve, Galvanic Relay" %}

 #### 3. Support Cards & Creatures
 Because our primary win condition triggers off non-creature spells, we run very few creatures—only the essential five.